mbaze/bzpack/README.md

 `E1`, `1` – Copy the next `E1` bytes to the output.

-The assumption of no consecutive literals leads to slightly suboptimal encoding of certain lengths.
-Also, literals exceeding the length of 255 (unlikely) will cause the compression algorithm to fail.
+The assumption of no consecutive literals means that if there's a literal exceeding the length of 255 (unlikely), the compression algorithm will fail.
 However, the trade-off usually pays off.
 E1X1 generally outperforms E1E1 even though the (Z80) decoder is only 6 bytes longer.

 Supported options: